 1. The In-Love Feeling

 When you experience the crazy-in-love feeling, you’re prone to start thinking obsessively about the person you’ve got your mind set on.
 You might actually think about that person so much that you think he or she is The One.
-The feeling of being crazy-in-love, however, generally fades away when your hormones rebalance, usually within 18 months after getting wild about someone.
+The feeling of being crazy-in-love, however, generally fades away when your brain's crazy-love connections rebalance, usually within 18 months after getting wild about someone.

 2. Sexual Feelings